loteixeira/pandoc_resume/markdown/resume.md

 Development of motion websites and enterprise softwares using ActionScript and ActionScript2.

-* Worked on a large medical systems developing the frontend (using ActionScript2) including UI and server communication;
+* Worked on a large medical system developing the frontend (using ActionScript2) including UI and server communication;
 * Developed a simple prototype of a racing game using J2ME and the M3G library for mobile platforms;
 * Used projectors like Zync and mProjector to export Flash as desktop applications.